Synphonyte/leptos-bevy-canvas/README.md

 <!-- cargo-rdme start -->

-Easily embed an idiomatic Bevy app inside your Leptos app.
+Embed an idiomatic Bevy app inside your Leptos app with ease.

 ## Features